 Remember the world?
 It’s the place outside lockdowns and quarantines and social distancing.
-The real world will be back next summer, and you have a chance to plunge back into it – big time.
+God willing, the real world should be back by next summer, and you have a chance to plunge back into it — big time.

-It's a chance to fly across an ocean; to walk the streets of a new land, hand in hand with your friends; to sit in a classroom or a famous theater without worry; to crowd into a jammed underground train on the way to Buckingham Palace.
+A chance to fly across an ocean ... to walk the streets of a new land, hand in hand with your friends ... to sit in a classroom or a famous theater without worry ... to crowd into a jammed underground train on the way to Buckingham Palace.

 St. Bonaventure’s Oxford Program is not just a student trip to England.
 It is the experience of actually living in England.
 Experiencing the life of a student at Oxford, the most famous university on earth.
 Experiencing moments that will stay with you for the rest of your life.
 It is the ultimate Bonaventure experience.

-And ask the grads you know how the word “Oxford” looks on their resumes.
+And ask the grads you know about the impact the word “Oxford” has on their resumes.

-In 2021, the Oxford Bonnies will live at Trinity College from the beginning of July through the middle of August.
-Trinity is right in the center of the city, close to libraries, laboratories, lecture halls, shops, dozens of great restaurants and pubs — all the fun and excitement the ancient yet dynamic city has to offer.
+In 2022, the Oxford Bonnies will live at Trinity College from July 1 August 12.
+Trinity is right in the center of the city, close to libraries, laboratories, lecture halls, shops, dozens of great restaurants and pubs – all the fun and excitement the ancient yet dynamic city has to offer.

-Courses in 2021 will include several required courses from the St. Bonaventure curriculum.
-For example, one of the most popular classes at Oxford is the science course, taught by an internationally famous infectious disease experts who was one of the lead scientists on the development of the Oxford COVID-19 vaccine.
-(Thanks, Dr. Ritchie.)
+Courses in 2022 will include several required courses from the St. Bonaventure curriculum.
+For example, one of the most popular classes at Oxford is the science course, taught by an internationally famous infectious disease expert who was one of the lead scientists on the development of the Oxford COVID-19 vaccine.

 Students usually take two classes, taught by a mix of St. Bonaventure and Oxford professors.
 Grades and credits are recorded just like any other classes.